tarunerror/blend-ai-chat/README.md

 ---

 <p align="center">
-  Made with ❤️ by your name
+  Made with ❤️ by Tarun Gautam
 </p>